Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-A recipe 🍝 might have a list of ingredients.
+A recipe 🍝 must have a list of ingredients.

 ```python
 type Recipe {